Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/testing.rst

 Also, make sure to have a text editor setup for writing Rust.

-Since we are going to extend the smart contract code written in the previous part, either follow the previous part or copy the resulting code from here.
+Since we are going to extend the smart contract code written in the previous part, either follow the previous part or copy the resulting code from there.

 .. todo::